Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Results

 \subsubsection{Stochastic Laplacian and Orientation-selective rendering}

 We showcase several configurations for stochastic Laplacian rendering in Figure~\ref{fig:stochastic_tomography}.
 We include an analysis on previously reported strategies in Figure~\ref{fig:quality_vs_time}.
 We also include a video showcasing orientation-selective strategies in the Supplementary material.
-While analytic rendering provides the best quality vs time tradeoff, stochastic methods can reduce significantly per-sample cost, which may be interesting in some applications.
+While analytic rendering provides the best quality vs time tradeoff, stochastic methods can significantly reduce per-sample cost, which may be interesting in some applications.
 In tomographic rendering, these methods are unbiased.
+We also run an ablation with the {\sc Tornado} dataset trained with 33k particles on the choice of our parameter $\beta$ for the \emph{control variate power law} setup in Figure~\ref{fig:beta_ablation}.
+Substantial acceleration is possible for some increased variance.
 We also run an ablation with the {\sc Tornado} dataset trained with 33k particles on the choice of our parameter $\beta$ for the \emph{control variate power law} setup in Figure~\ref{fig:beta_ablation}.
 Substantial acceleration is possible for some increased variance.